gavinmcfarland/plugma-deprecated/README.md

 ## Menu Commands

 Simplified developer experience for managing commands.
-Commands can automatically show and post data for UIs.
 Each command has access to the state of the plugin, including the name of the command used to start it.

 ```js
 plugin.command('createRectangle', ({ui, command, version, data}) => {